 We recently finished a batch of French rosé.
 For those of you that don't know, my husband and I make wine and brew beer.
 It's one of our favorite togetherness activities.
 The rosé was ready for a taste test.
 It is awesome, and paired beautifully with this meal!

-Since this is my first attempt at including 3 recipes in one post, I would LOVE your feedback on how user-friendly it is… Of course I’d love for you to try the recipes too.
-This served the two of us generously, and we both had a nice lunch the next day.
-We didn’t waste anything, and we enjoyed a quiet, high-quality meal in the privacy of our own home.
-I’d say it was a “win.”
+I'd love for you to try this cozy menu for 2-4.
+It served the two of us generously, and we both had a nice lunch the next day.
+We didn't waste anything, and we enjoyed a quiet, high-quality meal in the privacy of our own home.
+I'd say it was a "win."

 P.S.
 As a follow up to this Thanksgiving Dinner for Two, I posted a simple, light dessert - (Gluten-Free) Streusel Baked Apples with Bourbon-Vanilla Mascarpone Cream that is easily adapted for a small or larger gathering.
 It's a perfect finish to this lovely menu - you won't want to miss it!